Difficult questions when you are dying

 - Where will I go?

 - Will the people left behind remember me?

 - How will my family cope without me?

 - What will happen at the very end?

 - Will I be in pain when I die?

 - Will I be conscious near the end?

 - Where will I be when I die?

-The links take you to other pages in this section that cover these questions.
+The links at the bottom of the page take you to information that covers these questions.